Preparation time: 90 min.

 Put grated potatoes in a bowl.
 Add Parmesan cheese, the sliced ham, scallions.
 Beat eggs with the milk, nutmeg and freshly grated pepper.
 Add it to the potato mix.
 Taste for salt.
 Parmesan and ham contain salt.
 It might not be necessary to add any.
 Potato mix should be thick and a bit lumpy, not stiff.
 Add more milk by the tablespoon if the mix seems too dry.

-Take a 10 inch (25 cm) tart pan with removable bottom and line it with parchment paper or aluminium foil which has been buttered with the 1 1/2 tablespoon butter.
+Take a 10 inch (25 cm) tart pan with removable bottom and line it with parchment paper or aluminum foil which has been buttered with the 1 1/2 tablespoon butter.
 Butter sides as well.
 Be generous.
-Spread potato mix into a cake pan and smooth the top.
-Sprinkle with bread crumbs and dot it with some butter (4-5 dollops).
+Spread potato mixture into a cake pan and smooth the top.
+Sprinkle with breadcrumbs and dot it with some butter (4-5 dollops).
 Bake for 30 minutes, or until the breadcrumbs are golden.

 Remove from the oven and let it cool for about 10 minutes.
 Run a knife around the sides of the pan and remove the side ring.
 Cut it into wedges and serve.